Last Updated on March 16, 2023 by Jessica Lauren Vine

 How Do You Seal an RV Air Conditioner?

-Once the new gasket has been installed and the old gasket has been disposed of, you may realize that you have to reseal the inside and outside of your AC just to be safe.
+Once you’ve learned how to install an RV air conditioner gasket and the new gasket has been installed, and the old gasket has been disposed of, you may realize that you have to reseal the inside and outside of your AC just to be safe.